-DRAIN COOLANT FROM RADIATOR.
-Store safely to reuse or recycle accordingly.
+DRAIN COOLANT FROM RADIATOR and store safely to reuse or recycle accordingly.
 Cut heater hose approximately 1" from firewall (see figure 5B).
-Also, to prevent forgetting to refill the coolant when the installation is completed, do not put the cap back into place - instead put the cap to the side and cover radiator hole with a clean rag or something similar.
+Also, to prevent forgetting to refill the coolant when the installation is completed, do not put the cap back into place - instead put the cap to the side and cover radiator hole with a clean rag or something similar (this will help remind you to add coolant before starting the engine at the end of the installation).